 - What advertising channels work for everyone

 - How did they manage to achieve results and what online advertising channels work for them

-Analysing competitors, you can determine the minimum pool of advertising activities that are worth trying.
+Analyzing competitors, you can determine the minimum pool of advertising activities that are worth trying.
 Plus, you will understand what advertising channels competitors do not use.
-This may be due to inefficiency or the fact that competitors simply have not yet started to allocate marketing budgets for new tools.
-This often happens because large companies are not very lean.
+That may be due to inefficiency or the fact that competitors have not yet started to allocate marketing budgets for new tools.
+That often happens because large companies are not very lean.

 Channels in general

 B2B (business to business)